open-telemetry/community/governance-charter.md

 - **Delegate appropriate authority** to trusted individuals.

-This work is to be handled by the Governance Committee or delegated to other project groups like the Technical Committee (to be chartered by Fall 2019).
+This work is to be handled by the Governance Committee or delegated to other project groups like the [Technical Committee](./tech-committee-charter.md).

 ## Committee Structure